1j01/guitar/README.md

 Guitar
 ======

-It's a virtual guitar record-a-synthsize-amatronic web application.
+It's a virtual guitar record-a-synthesize-amatronic web application.

 You can copy and paste entire webpages containing guitar tabs and it'll try to load all it can.